appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 # Camera

-This page describes properties of the camera widget, which is used for capturing images and videos.
+This page describes the properties of the camera widget, which is used for capturing images and videos.

 <figure>
   <img src="/img/cam-image.png" style= {{width:"700px", height:"auto"}} alt="Camera widget"/>
   <figcaption align = "center"><i>Using the Camera widget</i></figcaption>
 </figure>

-## Content propeties
+## Content properties

 These properties are customizable options present in the property pane of the widget, allowing users to modify the widget according to their preferences.